 Don't wait!
-Budgets for 2017 are being prepared and finalized now.
+Budgets for 2018 are being prepared and finalized now.
 Be sure your NLLD attendance gets included!
-Registration for NLLD 17 opens soon.
+Registration for NLLD 18 opens on December 1.

 Wait, isn’t Teen Read Week (TRW) a YALSA thing?
 You bet it is!
 It’s also a great time to connect with your colleagues serving teens to find out how they’re inspiring young adults to become readers and lifelong library users.

-Everyday Advocacy is all about getting out there and trying new things, so catch the TRW 16 spirit this month!
+Everyday Advocacy is all about getting out there and trying new things, so catch the TRW 17 spirit from October 8-14.

 Teen Read Week

 International Games Week

 October 29 - November 4